-Currently, many parents do not have a real choice about where to enrol their child as many mainstream schools dissuade them from enrolling, do not have the funding to support them and associate students with disabilities as a burden.
+Many parents do not have a real choice about where to enrol their child as many mainstream schools dissuade them from enrolling, do not have the funding to support them and associate students with disabilities as a burden due to associated costs.
+The gatekeeping by mainstream schools against students with disabilities is a problem that has been going on for years, without being addressed by the DoE.
+Funnelling children into segregated schools saves the DoE money, due to the pooling of student funding, and therapies not provided individually, which the may in a mainstream school.

 In the face of this attitude and lack of support, it is natural that many parents feel that segregated schools are the only option.
-However there are serious problems in special schools including:
+However there are serious problems in those schools including:

 - a tendency towards using violent practices against students to deal with behaviours of concern;